 - Handling a range of reputation management issues for well-known singer, former X-factor presenter, and longstanding client, Cheryl, including ensuring that incorrect, damaging and intrusive stories were kept out of the press, as well as advising her on potential hacking claims against national newspapers.

 - Acting for Kilimanjaro Live, a UK-based live event promotion company specialising in music concerts, in a dispute with Viagogo, an online ticket reselling marketplace, over Kilimanjaro’s restriction on the resale of Ed Sheeran UK concert tickets (and specifically allegedly inflammatory remarks following our client’s cancellation of a number of tickets that had found their way onto Viagogo’s site).

 Simmons & Simmons

 The reputation management practice at Simmons & Simmons assists a stellar roster of clients, predominantly in the financial markets and asset management sectors.
 The team is a first port of call for fintech start-ups, and has the ability to handle cross-border reputation protection matter.
 Work includes actions to prevent the publication or disclosure of material in the public domain, as well as to remove defamatory content published in print and online media.
-Paul Baker has a strong track record in High Court defamation proceedings.
 Robert Allen focuses on crisis management and litigation arising from data breaches, harassment issues and right to be forgotten claims.